 Humulus lupulus L.

 Hops are one of the few lianas in temperate regions that can reach 10 to 12 m in length.
 The plant is dioecious: with both male feet and female feet.
 On these latter appear ovoid cones that are very perfumed and are covered with a sticky resin called lupuline.

-The Latin name for this plant, humulus, comes from “humus », in Latin, which indicates the rich and fresh soil much loved by the plant.
+The Latin name for this plant, humulus, comes from humus », in Latin, which indicates the rich and fresh soil much loved by the plant.

 Hops cultivation has developed in Alsace and in the north of France, particularly in Flanders, a traditional land of beer, which has earned it the name “vine of the North”.
 The hops are grown on large poles and in autumn the stems are cut and sorted to harvest the cones before their fertilization, when they are the richest in aromas.